Sem@$K$: Is my knowledge graph embedding model semantic-aware?: Introduction

-More specifically, in this work, our goal is to assess the ability of popular KGEMs to capture the semantic profile (\textit{i.e.}, domain and range) of relations in a LP task.
-To do so, we build on Sem@$K$, the semantic-oriented metric that we introduced in~\citep{ekaw} for a recommendation task.
-This metric was originally used to evaluate the ability of KGEMs to recommend items that are of the expected type.
-We extended Sem@$K$ analysis in~\citep{dl4kg}, where the metric was used in the more generic LP framework.
+More specifically, in this work, our goal is to assess the ability of popular KGEMs to capture the semantic profile of relations in a LP task, \textit{i.e.}, whether KGEMs predict entities that respects domain and range of relations.
+Henceforth, we refer to this aspect as the \emph{semantic awareness} of KGEMs.
+To do so, we build on Sem@$K$, a semantic-oriented metric that we previously introduced~\cite{ekaw,dl4kg} In~\cite{ekaw}, Sem@$K$ was specifically defined for the recommendation task which was seen as predicting tails for a unique target relation.
+Sem@$K$ was then extended in~\cite{dl4kg} to the more generic LP task, where not only tails but also heads are corrupted and all relations are considered.
 In the present work, we deepen the study of the semantic awareness of KGEMs by proposing different versions of Sem@$K$ that take into account the different characteristics of KGs (\textit{e.g.}, hierarchy of types).
 Moreover, the semantic awareness of a wider range of KGEMs is analyzed -- especially convolutional models.
 Likewise, a broader array of KGs is used, in order to benchmark the semantic capabilities of KGEMs on mainstream LP datasets.
 Thus, the following research questions are addressed: \begin{itemize} \item RQ1: how semantic-aware agnostic KGEMs are? \item RQ2: how the evaluation of KGEM semantic awareness should adapt to the typology of KGs? \item RQ3: does the evaluation of KGEM semantic awareness offer different conclusions on the relative superiority of some KGEMs compared to rank-based metrics? \end{itemize} Accordingly, the main contributions of this work are: \begin{itemize} \item to evaluate KGEM semantic awareness on any kind of KG, we extend a previously defined semantic-oriented metric and tailor it to support a broader range of KGs. \item we perform an extensive study of the semantic awareness of state-of-the-art KGEMs on mainstream KGs.
 We show that most of the observed trends apply at the level of families of models. \item we perform a dynamic study of the evolution of KGEM semantic awareness vs. their performance in terms of rank-based metrics along training epochs.
 We show that a trade-off may exist for most KGEMs. \item our study supports the view that agnostic KGEMs are quickly able to infer the semantics of KG entities and relations. \end{itemize}

 The remainder of the paper is structured as follows.
 Related work is presented in Section~\ref{relatedwork}.
 Section~\ref{motivations} outlines the main motivations for assessing the semantic awareness of KGEMs.
 Section~\ref{sematk} subsequently presents Sem@$K$, the semantic-oriented metric that fulfills this purpose.
 Sem@$K$ comes in different flavors based on the typology of the datasets at hand and the intended use cases.
 In Section~\ref{experiments}, we detail the datasets and KGEMs used in this work, before presenting the experimental findings in Section~\ref{results}.
 A thorough discussion is provided in Section~\ref{discussion}.
 Lastly, Section~\ref{conclusion} outlines future research directions.